twilio-professional-services/clear-long-lived-channels/README.md

 Event Streams is an API that allows you to tap into a unified stream of every interaction sent or received on Twilio.

-We are using the function URL as a webhook endpoint, so creating a webhook sink:
+We are using the function URL as a webhook endpoint, and we can start with creating a webhook sink:

 twilio api:events:v1:sinks:create --description <add sink description here> \
 --sink-configuration '{"destination":"${your webhook endpoint}","method":"${POST or GET}","batch_events":${true or false}}' \